 The Glasgow-born, Chris Anderson, is another great example of an unsigned artist who, through the power of social media, managed to get over 150k streams in under a year on his first released piece of music “Dark eyes“.

 Unfortunately, there are artists today who could be described as still being chained to the control of their record labels that they have signed to.
 The very famous American singer, Taylor Swift, is one of these unfortunate culprits who is currently going through a legal feud with her previous record label, Big Machine Label Group.
-As she signed on to this label, she gave up all of her ownership rights to her own music.
+As she signed on to this label, she gave up all of her ownership rights to her music.
 Her first 6 albums where therefore sold to BMLG who prevented Swift from performing any songs from her first 6 albums in the upcoming American Music Awards and backlogging the release of her Netflix documentary.

 The following day, BMLG were quick to deny the claims that Swift was making on them preventing her from playing her music.

 Weather social media has been good or bad for the music industry, it is an inevitable and irreversible change that the members of the industry are obliged to adapt to.
 We now live in a world where the future generation of musicians will be able to connect to their fans much more and have more control of their music along the way.
-Meanwhile, preventing big greedy companies from trying to suck as money as they can from unsuspecting artists.
+Meanwhile, preventing big greedy companies from trying to suck as much money as they can from unsuspecting artists.

 Enjoy and Stay Tuned.